 Skip to main content

 The primary mission of the David M. Rubenstein Rare Book & Manuscript Library is to serve the faculty, students, and staff of Duke University.
 We can sometimes support younger students as our staff time and classroom availability permit.
-In working with non-Duke groups, those with a Duke affiliation such as the Talent Identification Program and John Hope Franklin Scholars take priority over K-12 groups without such a connection.
+In working with non-Duke groups, those with a Duke affiliation such as the Pre-College Programs and John Hope Franklin Scholars take priority over K-12 groups without such a connection.

 Teacher Instruction